Paul Richards (actor): Career

 He starred as Dr. McKinley Thompson in the 1963-1964 medical drama Breaking Point.
 He appeared in the 1964 episode "Murder by Scandal" of the drama The Reporter.
 He appeared in a 1964 episode of The Fugitive titled "A.P.B.".
 He later appeared as a villainous lawyer in a 1968 episode of Hawaii Five-O, titled "Twenty-four Karat Kill".

 Richards guest-starred in 1960s and 1970s television series, including Burke's Law, I Spy, Mannix, Banacek, McMillan and Wife, and three appearances on The Mod Squad between 1969 and 1972.
 Richards appeared primarily in dramas, but made turns into comedy, as well, appearing in "The Town Tamer" episode of Tim Conway's 1967 western sitcom Rango, and in a 1969 episode of Get Smart as a villain named Ironhands.

 He appeared as the mutant leader Mendez in the 1970 science-fiction film Beneath the Planet of the Apes.
 One of his minor film roles was a prisoner in Demetrius and the Gladiators, a sequel to 20th Century Fox's biblical epic The Robe.

 For several years, Richards served as the commercial pitchman for General Motors' Pontiac Division, doing commercials for several of its cars, including the GTO and Firebird.
 He was a commercial spokesman for Braniff Airways in 1965 and starred in the Airline's historic End of the Plain Plane television commercial.
 In the early 1970s, he was a commercial spokesman for American Express.
+Richards narrated the Academy Award-nominated documentary Monument to the Dream about the construction of the Gateway Arch in St. Louis, Missouri.

 Personal life

-In 1953, Richards married actress Monica Keating.
+Richards married twice; first in 1948 to actress Paula Morgan (née Miriam Spiegelman), and, from 1950 until his death, to actress Monica Keating.